 over hungry due to: Ineffective milk transfer (can be due to many

-reasons), Mom putting baby on a strict schedule or timing feeds, baby is
+reasons), the mother might have put the baby on a strict schedule or is timing feeds, baby is

 overly sleepy and is missing feeds.

-• Baby pushes his/her head away from the breast.
+• The baby pushes his/her head away from the breast.

 • Have you started eating any new foods?
 Or have you started taking any new mediation or supplements?

 • Is your baby getting in enough milk?
-Read more on how to check for signs that baby is drinking enough.
+Check for signs that your baby is drinking enough.

-• Does baby have tongue tie?
+• Does your baby have tongue tie?
 Read more here for signs.

-• Does baby have greenish, frothy, explosive stools with colic symptoms?
+• Does your baby have greenish, frothy, explosive stools with colic symptoms?
 Read more on foremilk/hindmilk imbalance.

 • Does your baby seem to choke while feeding?
 You might have an overactive let down.